HOLA Waterfront Policy and Requirements

 B. There are fifty four (54) racks available.

 C. Forms for HOLA residents to apply for a rack will be sent out on October 1, along with the annual HOLA bills.
-The forms must be completely filled out and returned to the Harbormaster.
+The forms must be filled out and returned to the Harbormaster.
 The racks will be assigned on a “first come-first served” basis.
 Applicants will be informed of the status of their application by the Harbormaster.
 To obtain a copy of the kayak rack application form CLICK HERE.

 D. Individuals may apply for one or two kayak rack slots.